keshavrajbux/FinAICopilot/AI-CONFIG-README.md

-# AI Integration Configuration
+# Financial Decision Copilot - AI Configuration Guide

-This application supports multiple AI providers for financial analysis.
-You can choose to use either Claude AI or OpenAI (or both as fallbacks).
+This guide explains how to set up and utilize the AI capabilities in the Financial Decision Copilot, including API configurations and troubleshooting.

-## API Key Configuration
+## API Keys and Environment Configuration

-### Setting Up Your API Keys
+To get started, you need to set up your environment variables:

-1. **Create an `.env.local` file** in the root of your project (if not already created)
+1. Create a `.env.local` file in the root directory of the project
-2. **Add your API keys** to the file:
+2. Add the following variables:

 ```
-# Supabase Configuration
+# Supabase Configuration (for data storage)
 NEXT_PUBLIC_SUPABASE_URL=your_supabase_url
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
 SUPABASE_SERVICE_ROLE_KEY=your_supabase_service_role_key

+# OpenAI API Configuration (primary provider)
+OPENAI_API_KEY=your_openai_api_key

-# Claude API Configuration (Optional)
+# Claude API Configuration (secondary/fallback provider)
 ANTHROPIC_API_KEY=your_anthropic_api_key

-# OpenAI API Configuration (Optional, but recommended)
-OPENAI_API_KEY=your_openai_api_key
+# Application Settings
+NEXT_PUBLIC_APP_URL=http://localhost:3000
 ```

-You can use either Claude, OpenAI, or both.
-The application will automatically:
-1. Try Claude first (if configured)
+## AI Provider Prioritization

+The Financial Decision Copilot now uses a tiered approach for financial analysis:

+1. **Primary: OpenAI API** - The application first attempts to use OpenAI for analysis
-2. Fall back to OpenAI if Claude fails (if configured)
+2. **Secondary: Claude API** - If OpenAI fails, the app falls back to using Claude
-3. Use local calculations as a final fallback
+3. **Final Fallback: Local Calculations** - If both APIs fail, the app uses local calculations

 ## Database Setup

-The application requires Supabase tables for storing financial data and analyses.
+The application stores financial data and analysis results in Supabase.
+To set up your database:

+1. Create a Supabase account and project at [supabase.com](https://supabase.com)
+2. Get your project URL and API keys from the Supabase dashboard
+3. Run the database setup script: `node setup-database.js`

+## Troubleshooting Common Issues

+### API Key Issues

+- **OpenAI API Errors**: Ensure your OpenAI API key is valid and has sufficient credits.
+The app will fall back to Claude if there are issues.
+- **Claude API Errors**: If you see "Claude API Error" messages, check that your Anthropic API key is correctly set and has sufficient usage limits.
+- **Missing API Keys**: If you don't configure any AI provider keys, the application will use local calculations only.

-### Setting Up the Database
+### Database Issues

-1. **Log in to your Supabase dashboard**
-2. **Navigate to the SQL Editor**
-3. **Run the setup script** from the `setup-database.sql` file included in this project

-This will create:
-- `financial_data` table: For storing user financial data
-- `financial_analyses` table: For storing AI-generated analyses

-## Fallback Mechanism

-The application uses a tiered fallback approach:

-1. **Claude AI** - Primary AI provider with comprehensive analysis capabilities
-2. **OpenAI** - Secondary AI provider used when Claude is unavailable
-3. **Local Calculations** - Basic calculations performed client-side when AI is unavailable

-### When Using With OpenAI Free Credits

-If you're using OpenAI's free tier:

-1. Set the `OPENAI_API_KEY` in your `.env.local` file
+- **Data Not Saving**: Check your Supabase configuration in the `.env.local` file
-2. Leave `ANTHROPIC_API_KEY` blank or remove it
-3. The application will automatically bypass Claude and use OpenAI directly

-## Troubleshooting

-### Common Issues

-1. **"Using Local Analysis" message appears**
-   - Check that your API keys are correctly configured
-   - Verify you have sufficient API credits on your account

-2. **Data not saving to database**
-   - Ensure your Supabase URL and keys are correct
-   - Run the database setup script to create the necessary tables
+- **Table Not Found**: Run the database setup script to create the required tables
-   - Check that your service role key has proper permissions

-3. **Error with Claude API**
-   - Claude requires a paid subscription - if you're using the free trial, credits may have expired
-   - Use OpenAI as an alternative by providing an OpenAI API key
+- **Permission Denied**: Ensure Row Level Security (RLS) policies are correctly set up

 ## Advanced Configuration

-If you want to modify the AI behavior, you can adjust:
+### Switching AI Providers

+While OpenAI is now the default, you can adjust the prioritization:

+1. To use Claude as primary again, modify the `analyze` method in `src/lib/financial-analysis-agent.ts`
+2. To use only one provider, simply omit the API key for the provider you don't want to use

+### Model Selection

+- OpenAI: You can change the OpenAI model used in `src/lib/openai.ts` (default is `gpt-3.5-turbo`)
-- **Model selection**: Change the model in `src/lib/claude.ts` or `src/lib/openai.ts`
+- Claude: You can change the Claude model used in `src/lib/claude.ts` (default is `claude-3-haiku-20240307`)

-- **Prompt engineering**: Modify the prompts in the financial analysis agent
-- **Fallback logic**: Adjust the order of fallbacks in `src/lib/financial-analysis-agent.ts`
+## Using Development Mode

+Access development tools and diagnostics by:

+1. Adding `?devMode=true` to any page URL
+2. Setting `NODE_ENV=development` in your environment

+This will show additional technical information and debugging options in the UI.